NishantkSingh0/Person-Bounding-box-detection/README.md

 ## Future Directions:

 * Expand the model to support multi-object detection.
-* Explore more advanced techniques, such as Transfer Learning and pre-trained models, to enhance accuracy and efficiency.
+* Explore more advanced techniques, such as Vision Transformer and more deep CNN's for effective feature extraction, to enhance accuracy and efficiency.
 * Experiment with data augmentation methods to improve model robustness and generalization.